scribe-public/gitgat/README.md

 ## Commits
   Commit signatures can serve as an additional protection mechanism against compromised developer's accounts.
 Even when the password or an SSH key is leaked, the commit signing key will not necessarily be leaked and requiring signatures would prevent an attacker from authoring commits on behalf of a compromised developer's account.
 See branches section for documentation on enabling signatures enforcement per branch.
-  Module *commits* checks for commit signatures in specified repositories and for the history of commits to detect anomalities.
+  Module *commits* checks for commit signatures in specified repositories and for the history of commits to detect anomalies.

   Required permissions: